 Trees represent the largest and fundamental diversity on Earth.
 The biosphere depends directly or indirectly on the activity of the tree, such as digestion, photosynthesis, recycling, as well as its products (pulp, fruit, leaves, flowers, wood, etc).
 There are approximately 3 trillion mature trees all over the world.

 As they slow and filter rainfall, trees help enhance our water quality.

 Trees need water to live, just like humans — and they drink a lot of it.
-A large tree will absorb 100 gallons of water from the ground in a single day and release it as oxygen and water vapour into the air.
-Remember that there are many factors that play a role, such as a tree size, tree species, humidity, temperature, exposure to the sun, etc.
+A large tree will absorb 100 gallons of water from the ground in a single day and release it as oxygen and water vapor into the air.
+Remember that there are many factors that play a role, such as tree size, tree species, humidity, temperature, exposure to the sun, etc.

 Plants are divided into their growth habits.
 Some grow independently while others need support to grow.
 Based on the growth habits of plants, they are classified as follows-

 Herbs- Herbs are short-sized plants with soft and delicate stems without woody tissues and are green in colour.
 They can be easily and directly uprooted from the soil.
 Herbs complete their life cycle within 1 or 2 seasons.
 Usually, herbs have rare branches and mostly are without any branches.
 Herbs possess many nutritional benefits such as vitamins and minerals.
 That's why it is recommended to make herbs part of a daily diet to make it healthy and balanced.
 For example, tomatoes, wheat, grass, etc.